CoScale/docs/_docs_plugins/log.md

 ### Possible Use cases and examples

 #### Errors count
 You can use the log plugin to get the count of errors logged in the log file.
-For example if the error log entry looks like this `2016-01-11 15:48:33,327 - [error] The error discription`, your configuration will be as follows:
+For example if the error log entry looks like this `2016-01-11 15:48:33,327 - [error] The error description`, your configuration will be as follows:

 * DataType: Count
 * Regex: `.*[error].*`